sysraccoon/adb-install-cert/README.md

 This script automatically detect android version and choose preffered way to install certificate to system store.

+If you want manually install certificate (or just want to explore, how to do that) see [my guide](./guide/README.md)

 ## Quick start

 Change path to pem certificate and run: